-The rolling takeoff was short and the PA Katana MD was quick to get into the air and went straight into a set of beautiful slow high-alpha harrier rolls round the field.
-I leveled her and pulled up vertical to check the power of the PA Thrust 30.
+The rolling takeoff was short and the PA Katana MD was quick to get into the air and went straight into a set of beautiful slow highalpha harrier rolls 'round the field.
+I levelled her and pulled up vertical to check the power of the PA Thrust 30.
 Wow, the motor just purred quietly and climbed vertically without hesitation.
-The Thrust 30 with the 13X6.5E provides ample power with a ?Giant scale like? feel to it.
+The Thrust 30 with the 13X6.5E provides ample power with a giant-scale like feel to it.
 A quick blender and immediately into an inverted elevator and harrier and popping to a hover and torque roll.
 The entire set of routine was flawless and smooth.
-I was completely amazed at how easy she handles and that reminded me of the ?Easy-tofly?
-Giant scale airplanes in the Aerofly Pro Deluxe simulator I have grown so accustomed to over the past year or so.
+I was completely amazed at how easy she handles and that reminded me of the "Easy-to-fly" giant-scale airplanes in the Aerofly Pro Deluxe simulator I have grown so accustomed to over the past year or so.
 The feel was fantastic, agile, solid, responsive and yet floaty, forgiving and stable.
 A rare brilliant combination of excellent aerodynamic attributes and a clear testament to the genius behind PA's engineering design.

 Resisting the dire urge to just breakout and have fun, I continued on with the flight assessment.
-Next was the fast Knife Edge and she executes it perfectly.
-With only a little rudder input, the Knife edge is perfectly straight with absolutely no coupling or tucks and finished off with a Knife edge snap, popping up and back down as if on rails and continuing on the Knife edge without any hint of snaps.
-She is certainly excellent in the Knife Edge department too.
+Next was the fast knife edge and she executes it perfectly.
+With only a little rudder input, the knife edge is perfectly straight with absolutely no coupling or tucks and finished off with a knife edge snap, popping up and back down as if on rails and continuing on the knife edge without any hint of snaps.
 Flying the upright harrier was effortless and the PA Katana MD also excels in this department being able to parachute all the way down to a harrier spot landing.
 In fact the harrier landings were so good that I never had the chance to execute a normal landing for the remaining 21 test flights done for this review.
 That maiden flight lasted 9 incredible minutes, the time I initially set on my PCM 9X timer to be on the conservative side of things.